 The world of work is becoming increasingly dynamic as a result of digitalisation.
 What is more, it is affected by the "VUCA" phenomenon, i.e. increasing volatility, uncertainty, complexity and ambiguity.
 Swissgrid relies on a wide variety of employees to cope with this increasingly complex environment.
-Diverse teams with different skills, strengths, personalities, ideas and perspectives, but also with different characteristics such as gender, age, origin, education and length of service, are needed to promote creativity and innovation, as well as a high level of agility.

-&lt;sup>2 This includes interns, doctoral students, apprentices and employees paid by the hour.
+2 This includes interns, doctoral students, apprentices and employees paid by the hour.